-The Office of Agriculture Affairs of the USDA/Foreign Agriculture Service in Rangoon, Burma prepared this report for U.S. exporters of domestic food and agricultural products.
-While every possible care has been taken in the preparation of this report, information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
+The Office of Agricultural Affairs of the USDA/Foreign Agriculture Service in Rangoon, Burma prepared this report for U.S. exporters of domestic food and agricultural products.
+While every possible care has been taken in the preparation of this report, the information provided may not be completely accurate either because policies have changed since its preparation, or because clear and consistent information about these policies was not available.
 It is highly recommended that U.S. exporters verify the full set of import requirements with their foreign customers, who are normally best equipped to research such matters with local authorities, before any goods are shipped.
+Post uses reference exchange rate with 2,100 Myanmar Kyat per one USD in this report.
 FINAL IMPORT APPROVAL OF ANY PRODUCTS IS SUBJECT TO THE IMPORTING COUNTRY'S RULES AND REGULATIONS AS INTERPRETED BY BORDER OFFICIALS AT THE TIME OF PRODUCT ENTRY.